Yuanbo2020/SoundSCaper/Readme.md

 2\) Use the code in [Feature_log_mel](Feature_log_mel) to extract log mel acoustic features. <br> Use the code in [Feature_loudness_ISO532_1](Feature_loudness_ISO532_1) to extract the ISO 532-1:2017 standard loudness features.

 3\) Use the code in [SoundAQnet](SoundAQnet) to train SoundAQnet.

+### 2. Generate soundscape captions using generic LLM

 4\) In [LLM_scripts](LLM_scripts), read the audio scene, audio events, and PAQ 8-dimensional affective response corresponding to the test audio predicted by the trained SoundAQnet, and then output the corresponding soundscape descriptions. <br> Please fill in your OpenAI username and password in [LLM_scripts](LLM_scripts).

-### 2. Expert evaluation of soundscape caption quality
+### 3. Expert evaluation of soundscape caption quality

 [Human_assessment](Human_assessment) contains